zaza0209/GEERL/rebuttal_cs.md

 -->

 ### Significance: somewhat significant (e.g., significant performance in some but not all experiments, missing a baseline)
-- We appreciate your comment and would like to clarify that we have indeed included
+- We appreciate your comment and would like to clarify that we indeed included the following baselines in the experiments to provide a comprehensive evaluation:
     - the ordinary Fitted Q Iteration.
     - Adapted GTD (AGTD),
     - Conservative Q-Learning (CQL),
     - Double Deep Q-Network (DDQN), and
-    - the behavior policy used in the Intern Health Study (IHS) to provide a comprehensive evaluation.
+    - the behavior policy used in the Intern Health Study (IHS)

 ### Significance justification